kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 | tau  | 0.001  | Rate to update target network toward primary network |

 # Single Snake Experiment Result
+First, let's check that trarning progresses properly when using the same environment and algorithm with a single snake.
+After downloding code, run train_single_snake_dddqn.py --train for traning and run train_single_snake_dddqn.py --savegif for evaluating the performance of the model.
+This part is not fully automated, so you need to understand the basic code structure.

 | Paramter | Result video |
 | ------------- | ------------- |
 | annealing_steps : 500000, num_episodes : 500000, pre_train_steps : 50000, startE : 0.1, endE : 0.0001 | <img src="image/play_0.gif" width="300"> |

+When there is only one snake, it is confirmed that the length is increased while acquiring fruit normally without hitting wall after traning  around 1hour.

 # Multi Snake Experiment Result
 | Paramter | Result video |